-The kingdom of God is already present and has been introduced alongside of the old age which still exists.
-The old age and the new age co-exist and God is moving his creation from old to new.
+The kingdom of God is already present and has been introduced alongside the old age which still exists.
+The old age and the new age co-exist, and God is moving creation from old to new.
 God is engaged in the redemptive work of transformation.
 The church, indwelt by the Spirit of God, experiences that process of transformation—we are changing from one form of glory into an increasing form of glory.

 The root of the presence of the new creation is the Christ Event.
 In one sense, we may think about the whole Christ Event as eschatological.
 The resurrection, for example, is clearly eschatological as it gives birth to a new humanity.
-But we might also think about the death of Jesus as eschatological as well, that is, his death was the experience of second death or an eschatological death for our sakes.
+But we might also think about the death of Jesus as eschatological as well, that is, his death was, in some sense, the experience of second death or an eschatological death for our sakes.
 Also, the ministry of Jesus is eschatological in that the proclamation and deeds of the kingdom were the presence of the future.
 Jesus’ healing ministry was itself a kingdom act of reversing the curse of brokenness and death in the world.
-Even the incarnation, especially within the Orthodox tradition, is eschatological as it is the ultimate union of God and humanity as God intended from the very beginning.
+Even the incarnation, especially within the Orthodox tradition, is eschatological as it is the ultimate union of God and humanity God intended from the very beginning.

-Nevertheless, it appears that the ascension after the resurrection Christ is the grand eschatological Christological event but also one of the more neglected ones.
+Nevertheless, the ascension after the resurrection Christ is the grand eschatological Christological event but also one of the more neglected ones.
 Raised from the dead, Christ ascended to the right of the Father to sit and reign in the heavenlies.
 From there he pours out the Spirit upon the people of God, rules the creation as he brings it into subjection, and intercedes for this people.
 Most significantly, as the new human he lives in the form which unites heaven and earth—or, with N. T. Wright, the place where heaven and earth intersect.
 His glorious humanity (both body and soul) lives in the presence of God and one day will return to earth to dwell in the new Jerusalem upon a new earth.

 The reigning Lordship of Jesus—a reign to last till the last enemy is destroyed—is the reign of the new human preparing a new Jerusalem for a new earth.